Manukineko/Cupidon-docs/docs/Beta-1/API.md

 ### `.motion_Internal_Transforms(_internal)` → {rv}
 Set the global behaviour for handling the anchor transformation rotate and scale.
-It manages if those transformations should be handle internally by the `anchor_Motion` method or with their dedicated methods (eg: `anchor_Rotate`)
+It manages if those transformations should be handle internally by the `anchor_Motion` method or with their dedicated methods (eg: `anchor_Rotate`).

 ?> `anchor_Scale` is a **planned feature**.